danter-byte/danter-byte/README.md

 ### Hi there 👋

-I'm Daniel and working mostly on iOS development and things related to my degree program.
+I'm Daniel and I'm working mostly on iOS development and things related to my degree program.

 And I have a blog [blog](https://dantersec.com) about different topics.